top of page

 History of Mu Xi Zeta Chapter

 On October 1, 1983, a charter for Mu Xi Zeta Phi Beta Sorority, Incoporated was issued.
-The following persons were authorized to established this chapter of Zeta Phi Beta Sorority, Incoporated as the graduate chapter of Baltimore County in the State of Maryland.
+The following persons were authorized to establish this chapter of Zeta Phi Beta Sorority, Incoporated as the graduate chapter of Baltimore County in the State of Maryland.

 Rochelle Booth